Siblings need to have a good relationship because they are the only people in the world who grow up with you and can be lifelong friends and support.

 Tips to Promote Good Sibling Relationships & Strong Bonds

-The best way to build strong sibling relationships is by fostering good communication between siblings.
+The best way to build strong sibling relationships is by fostering good communication.
 Parents have a lot of influence over how children learn to handle conflict and use communication to build relationships among siblings.

-There are 5 main areas that you can help your children develop a long-lasting relationship with each other.
+There are five main areas in that you can help your children develop a long-lasting relationship with each other.

 - Have them work together on a common goal